-"What Can I Do With a Major in...Photography?"
+"What Can I Do With a Major in...Professional Photograph?"

 The graduate with a Bachelor of Science degree in Professional Photography will use the knowledge and skills obtained in the program to:

-- Apply accepted principles and practices for managing processes,systems, material, financial, and human resources in the photographic industry.
+- Apply accepted principles and practices for managing information, process, systems, materials, finances, and human resources in the photographic industry.
 Specify the affective attributes and technical aspects of color.

-- Demonstrate the necessary technical and professional skills associated with creating and producing high quality images, on‑demand, using a wide range of appropriate equipment to an informed, discerning clientele.
+- Demonstrate the necessary technical and professional skills associated with creating and producing high quality images on demand.

-- Develop skills to create and maintain a dynamic portfolio appropriate to career goals.
+- Produce and maintain a dynamic portfolio relevant to career goals.

 Related Career Titles